 It’s unfortunate that Republicans in Congress still refuse to allow clean, untainted gun control bills to move forward, even after the horrific shootings recently in places like Las Vegas and Sutherland Springs.
 But that is the reality we are dealing with.

 Please contact your U.S. Representative through the U.S. Capitol Hotline at (202) 224-3121 and give him/her the following message:

 I was deeply disturbed to hear that the House Rules Committee will be merging a good gun bill, the Fix NICS Act, with a terrible one, the NRA’s “National Concealed Carry Reciprocity Act.”
 This is a clear violation of the agreement between the two Senators who originally introduced the Fix NICS Act, Chris Murphy (D-CT) and John Cornyn (R-TX).
 In lieu of the Fix NICS Act now being poisoned beyond repair with the language of the “National Concealed Carry Reciprocity Act,” I am asking you to do everything in your power to make sure this combined legislation is defeated and permanently tabled.
 We will to return to strengthening our gun laws and saving lives once individuals of conscience control Congress.

 If you don’t know who your U.S. Representative is, or want a direct-dial number, click here:

-Once you have contacted your U.S. Representative, click the orange banner above to report your action!
+Once you have contacted your U.S. Representative, click the orange banner below to report taking action!